 Nine cities meet for the last time in Luebeck.
 Only Luebeck, Hamburg and Bremen remained heirs of

 the Hanseatic League until well into the 20th century.
 Luebeck, however loses its status of a

-| Between 1600
+Between 1600 and 1900

 the coastal region is shaken immensely by power fights between Prussians, Danes, Swedes as well as

-Stralsund and the peninsula Wustrow near Rerik are temporarily ruled by Danes and Swedes.
+also Stralsund and the peninsula Wustrow near Rerik are temporarily ruled by Danes and Swedes.

 seaside resort, today Heiligendamm.
 It was build based on the examples of already existing English resorts.

 Heiligendamm used to be a grand ducal summer residence and was very popular amongst the higher society.

 machines.
 Later a lido for ladies and gentlemen, of course strictly separated from each other, was opened.

 Restoration of Germany's oldest seaside resort start in 1996 and is ongoing.